s-poveda/express-boilerplate/README.md

 ## Scripts

-Set up the application `npm run setup`
+Set up the application `npm run setup -- [name of your project]`

 - `package.json`

-	* `name` will be the current directory name.
+	* `name` will be the current directory name if no argument is passed.
 Always lower case.

 - `example.env` will be replaced with `.env`

-- Git history will be wiped.
+- Git history will be reinitialized.

 - `npm i --dev` invoked to install all dependencies